segmentio/orbital/README.md

 The goal is to make writing end-to-end tests simple and to take the effort out of building these systems.
 To enable that, a number of packages are provided to aid in this effort.
-The webhook package provides a simple way to receieve notifications of received events.
+The webhook package provides a simple way to receive notifications of received events.
 With those packages together, we can write elegant tests like the following.